COVID SAFETY PAGE

 We have created a new pen system over a larger area of space.
 This is a significant change from previous events to assist with managing the arrival of runners to the event site and also the management of the assembly and start processes.
 Runners will be pre-allocated a specific pen prior to race day to help us to manage the number of people per pen to allow for safe gathering ahead of your start.
 It is essential that you assemble in the pen you have been allocated to as the pen capacity has been carefully calculated to allow for safe social distancing.
 There will be clear signage and event staff on hand to help direct you to your start pen.

-The provision of services for runners has also changed from previous events.
+The provision of services for runners may also change from previous events.
 This is to dovetail with the designated access points and new start pen system and each set of start pens will have an area of runners services allocated to them.
 On the approach to the start pens from your designated access point, runners will be able to access baggage and toilet areas.
 The aim is to create a one-way system ensuring that everyone is moving towards their start pen via these runner service areas.
 Therefore it is essential that you plan ahead and use the baggage and toilets as you pass them.

 There will be a new baggage system in place for the 2021 event.
 We will no longer have one central bag drop area and instead there will be three separate bag drops, each servicing specific start pens to reduce the amount of people gathering in one area.
 A ‘self-service’ bag-drop will be in operation to keep contact points to a minimum and a one-way system will be in place for all runners to follow.
 Where possible we ask runners to arrive ‘run ready’ and if you do need to leave some baggage please keep this to a minimum.